fathyshalaby/DEEP_NLP/README.md

 # Deep NLP
-These are some Deep learning in Natural Language Processing example notebooks
+This repository has some basic deep NLP notebooks